INLAND FISHERIES AND GAME AND OTHER NATURAL RESOURCES

 No person shall take for commercial purposes or attempt to take, with or by the use of an artificial lure, any fish of the species Anguilla rostrata, the North American eel.
 An artificial lure for the purposes of commercial harvesting of eels shall include but not be limited to, magnetic lures or devices, chemical attractants and tranquillizers, thermal lures, explosives and any other means not authorized under rules and regulations promulgated under the provisions of this section.
 The permitted commercial taking of eels in inland waters shall be allowed by a pot fishery as specified in rules and regulations promulgated under the provisions of this section.

-The commercial taking of elvers, or eels less than four inches in length, shall not be permitted in inland waters of the commonwealth.
+The commercial taking of elvers, or eels less than 9 inches in length, shall not be permitted in inland waters of the commonwealth.